Home

 Examples of upselling

-- Upselling example for retail: A customer chooses an entry-level smartphone.
+• Upselling example for retail: A customer chooses an entry-level smartphone.
 Instead, the seller recommends a model with a better camera and larger battery.

-- Upselling example from e-commerce: A customer is looking at a laptop with 256 GB of storage, and the shop also shows the variant with 512 GB and a faster processor.
+• Upselling example from e-commerce: A customer is looking at a laptop with 256 GB of storage, and the shop also shows the variant with 512 GB and a faster processor.

 Upselling examples from online retail

 Apple offers an upsell version of virtually every product.
-The Plus version can also be selected on the iPhone product page; the MacBook Air can be configured in terms of its size (13 or 15 inches) and technical equipment.
-Even accessories such as AirPods headphones are available as upsell with active noise cancellation.
+The Plus version can also be selected on the iPhone product page; the MacBook Air can be configured in terms of its size (13 or 15 inches) and technical specifications.
+Even accessories such as AirPods headphones are available as an upsell with active noise cancellation.

 What makes for good upselling?

-Good upselling is characterized by:
+Good upselling is characterised by:

-- Relevance: The more expensive product really needs to be better suited to the customer's needs and/or prepare for upcoming requirements.
+• Relevance: The more expensive product really needs to be better suited to the customer’s needs and/or prepare for upcoming requirements.

-- added value: The benefits for the customer must be clearly visible, such as longer durability, more comfort, better results.
+• Added value: The benefits for the customer must be clearly visible, such as longer durability, more comfort, better results.

-- Clear benefits: The difference to the basic product must be openly communicated.
+• Clear benefits: The difference to the basic product must be openly communicated.

 What are the benefits of upselling?